canada-ca/PCTF-CCP/README.md

 [![PCTF](./images/PCTFV1-1c.PNG)

-Version 1.1 of the public sector profile of the Pan-Canadian Trust Framework (PCTF).

-The document is structured as follows:
+Version 1.1 of the public sector profile of the Pan-Canadian Trust Framework (PCTF) is structured as follows:

 * <b>Section 1</b> describes the purpose, stakeholders, and audience of the document
 * <b>Section 2</b> describes the main elements of the PCTF